Mohd-Sadiq-Ameen/Js-practice/README.md

-# Js-learning + practice + notes
+# Js-learning + practice + notes + projects

- for practicing javascript and learn it
+ for practicing javascript & learning it & doing projects on the go.